alou127/dsp/lessons/install/readme.md

 Did you install Python 2 or 3?
 Why?

-Pythob 3, because its the most updated version.
+Python 3, because its the most updated version.

 ### Q2.
 Which Python Version Installed